FlyingPhantom/ps4-linux-tutorial/docs/index.md

 layout: home

 hero:
-  name: "PS4 Linux Tutorial, Based on Dionkill's shitty tutorial but better."
+  name: "PS4 Linux Tutorial, Based on Dionkill's tutorial but covers wider range of topics."
   text: "A simple guide to Linux on PS4"
   tagline: "by FlyingPhantom"
   image: